DegreeWorks Plan of Study FAQ

 YES!
 Absolutely — Auburn DegreeWorks does not take the place of your Graduate Program Officer or Graduate School advisor.
 You should always review your degree progress report prior to meeting with your GPO or Graduate School advisor, preparing any questions you may have regarding your requirements.
 They will use the Auburn DegreeWorks report in the process of advising you about your program.

 Try to submit your Planner by your second semester so you can use the auditing features of DegreeWorks to monitor your progress.
-Follow the instructions here.
+Follow the instructions for filing your Plan of Study.

 Your committee has to approve your Planner, so committee selection comes first.
 You can submit your Planner as late as the semester before graduation, but you miss out on some of the features of DegreeWorks.
 Don’t forget and let the deadline pass, else your graduation will be delayed.

 Click Save As on your current Planner and give it a new name.
 Make the necessary edits.
-Send it through the same approval process as the first time, following the instructions here.
+Send it through the same approval process as the first time, following the instructions for filing a Plan of Study.

 No, DegreeWorks has no interaction with your committee.
 To make committee updates, get approval from all parties affected, then email the changes to firstname.lastname@example.org.
 Your Graduate Advisors will verify and make the necessary updates in Banner.